karablik27/Telegram_bot_for_csv_files/README.md

 - `/filter <type>` - Filter by type (e.g., coat of arms, flag)
 - `/sort <param>` - Sort data by registration date or another parameter

-Contributions to the project are welcome, and developers should adhere to standard C# coding conventions.
-The project is licensed under the MIT License.